Business Innovation

 In November 2018, IHH’s four Singapore hospitals introduced an AI-driven predictive hospital bill estimation system.
 The system has already more than doubled the accuracy rate, and that accuracy is continuing to improve because the system learns as it goes.
 By providing AI-enabled bill estimates, IHH enables patients to get a better grasp of their costs and to have a better patient experience in consequence.

-We’ve all heard of Apple Watch and Snapchat Spectacles.
+Remaining on the technology front, we’ve all heard of Apple Watch and Snapchat Spectacles.
 Wearables, however, also have a serious role to play in the healthcare space.
 One example: IHH’s Cardiac Centre in Brunei is now using wearable vital monitoring technology to keep track of patients’ conditions after they have been discharged.

-Some of IHH’s innovations have a more consumer-facing feel.
+Some of IHH’s innovations have an even more consumer-facing feel.
 In 2019, IHH Singapore released a handy app that streamlines a multitude of everyday processes, enabling patients to book appointments, make inquiries and review their medical histories on their smartphones.
 A companion app was also developed for doctors, who can use it to look up patient data or check accounts receivable.

 Tie ups with Startups

 “Not invented here” or NIH—a deep-set bias against innovative ideas that come from the outside—can become an Achilles’ heel for large companies.
 But IHH does not “do” NIH.
 The company is on a permanent lookout for startups that can add new capabilities to its portfolio.
-Take diagnostic testing labs as one example.
-IHH is already a market leader in Malaysia, Singapore, and Turkey, and it recently acquired Fortis Healthcare which owns SRL, the largest diagnostics company in India.
-The acquisition of Angsana Holdings, a three-year-old Singapore-based startup, added molecular diagnostic testing to IHH’s offering.
-Now IHH can customize medical treatment for individual patients based on their genetic profile.
-The result?
-More effective—and thus more cost-efficient—treatments down the line.

 Big data offers outward-facing possibilities as well: IHH sees the pharmaceutical firms and medical equipment manufacturers it works with not just as vendors, but as fellow stakeholders with whom it can collaborate.
 IHH can help pharma companies with the process of drug development, for example, by contributing its data to drug discovery or drug trials.